Nigeria's Okonjo-Iweala makes history as head of WTO

 Asked about the challenges ahead, she joked that a book she wrote about fixing Nigeria’s broken institutions could well apply to today’s WTO: ‘Reforming the Unreformable’.

 “I feel I can solve the problems.
-I’m a known reformer, not someone who talks about it,” she said.
+I’m a known reformer, not someone who talks about it,” she told Reuters in an earlier interview.
 “I’ve actually done it”.

-Reporting by Emma Farge in Geneva, Alexis Akwagyiram in Lagos and Philip Blenkinsop in Brussels; Editing by Carmel Crimmins
+Reporting by Emma Farge in Geneva, Alexis Akwagyiram in Lagos and Philip Blenkinsop in Brussels, Abraham Achirga in Abuja, Jan Strupczewski in Brussels and Tom Daly; Editing by Carmel Crimmins and Andrea Ricci

 Our Standards: The Thomson Reuters Trust Principles.